preshengr/Shell_classes/Notes.md

 ##### A TERMINAL
 -> This is a program that opens a window and lets you interact with the shell.
 There are many terminals though like the gnome-terminal, konsole, xterm, rxvt, kvt, nxterm, and eterm they are all included in some Linux distributions.

+-> In shell there is availablity for command history. this was inserted to help users not to repeat the process of typing the commands over and over again.
+It is expedient to know that when you handle this command history, once the terminal closes the history is lost.

+#### NAVIGATION
+-> There are 3 basic commands used in navigating the linux environs
+- CD: which means Change Directory
+- PWD: which means Print Working Dir (note that DIR is same thing as Directory)
+- LS: which means List files and Directories.

+#### FILE SYSTEM ORGANIZATION
+- The files of a linusx system is arranged in what is called Hierarchical Directory Structure.
+They are organised like a tree.
+- Linux system does no use drive letters to indicate location of directories like in windows.
+It is expidient to note that "One important difference between Windows and Unix-like operating systems such as Linux is that Linux does not employ the concept of drive letters.
+While Windows drive letters split the file system into a series of different trees (one for each device), Linux always has a single tree.
+Different storage devices may be different branches of the tree, but there is always just a single tree".